 Deploy the shredded pork into a bowl, add the juices from the crock pot, and pour over the remaining vinegar sauce.
 (If your eaters aren’t vinegar addicts, you could always serve the sauce on the side, I suppose).

-The classic application for pulled pork is to eat it as a sandwich (though probably not so classic on ciabatta with parsley.
+The classic application for Carolina pulled pork is to eat it as a sandwich (though probably not so classic on ciabatta.
 I may have mentioned I’m from California).
 But don’t let your imagination stop there.
 Add it to chili, make it into nachos (tortilla chips, salsa, sour cream, ranch beans and pulled pork topped with cheese.
-Yes, I have eaten this), use as a filling for enchiladas, or eat it straight with cornbread.
+Yes, I have eaten this), make it into tacos instead of carnitas, use as a filling for enchiladas, or eat it straight with cornbread.

 But save some for me.